caocao0525/NSP/README.md

 which users can customize to meet their requirements.

 ## Citation
 ### Software
-- **Operating System:** Linux (Ubuntu 22.04 LTS recommended)
+- Operating System: Linux (Ubuntu 22.04 LTS recommended)
-- **Python:** Version 3.6 or higher (up to 3.9 recommended for best compatibility)
+- Python: 3.6 or higher
-- **PyTorch:** Version 1.4.0 (Check compatibility for later versions with `conda list pytorch`)
+- PyTorch: 1.4.0 (Check with `conda list pytorch` to see your installed version)

 #### Verified Configurations
-The following configurations have been thoroughly tested and are known to work well for running our model:
+We have tested and confirmed that the following configurations work well for running our model:

 **Configuration 1:**
-- **CUDA Version:** 10.1
+- CUDA Version: 10.1
-- **cuDNN Version:** 7.6.5
+- cuDNN Version: 7.6.5
-- **NVIDIA Driver Version:** 515.65.01
+- NVIDIA Driver Version: 515.65.01
-- **GPU:** NVIDIA A40
+- GPU: NVIDIA A40

 **Configuration 2:**
-- **CUDA Version:** 10.0.130
+- CUDA Version: 10.0.130
-- **cuDNN Version:** 7.6.5
+- cuDNN Version: 7.6.5
-- **NVIDIA Driver Version:** 450.119.04
+- NVIDIA Driver Version: 450.119.04
-- **GPU:** NVIDIA RTX 2080Ti
+- GPU: NVIDIA RTX 2080Ti

-These configurations are provided as guidelines.
-Users with similar setups should also achieve good results, but adjustments may be necessary based on specific hardware and software environments.

 ### Hardware
-- **GPU:** NVIDIA A40 or higher with appropriate CUDA compatibility recommended for optimal performance.
+- Recommended GPU: NVIDIA A40 or higher with appropriate CUDA compatibility
-- **Memory:** 64 GB RAM recommended.
+- Memory: 64 GB RAM recommended.
 This recommendation is based on the memory requirements observed during testing, which includes processing large datasets and maintaining efficient model operations.

 Select a configuration that best matches your available resources.
 Ensuring compatibility among these components is crucial for optimal performance.